abhinandan0y/XR_unconsciousness/Game Engine Development/Choose a Graphics Library.md

 ##### 1)Choose a Graphics Library: Choose a graphics library that you can use to render 2D or 3D graphics.
 Some popular choices include <i> OpenGL, DirectX, and Vulkan </i>.
 These libraries provide functions that you can use to draw graphics on the screen.

 ##### 2) Set Up a Window: Before you can render any graphics, you need to set up a window where the graphics will be displayed.
-You can use a library like <u> GLFW or SDL </u> to create a window.
+You can use a library like <i> GLFW or SDL </i> to create a window.

 #### Step 1: Choose a Graphics Library
 For cross-platform development, OpenGL is a popular choice.
 We'll use GLFW to create a window and manage input, and GLEW (OpenGL Extension Wrangler Library) to handle modern OpenGL functions.